-- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders, or other stockholders; - expiration of market standoff or lock-up agreements; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry, and market conditions, including fluctuations attributable to health epidemics, the current inflationary environment, lowered consumer confidence, bank failures, the recent Russian invasion of Ukraine, as well as continued and any new sanctions against Russia by, among others, the United States and the European Union, which restrict a wide range of trade and financial dealings with Russia and Russia parties, and other unforeseeable circumstances; and - the other factors described in this "Risk Factors" section.
+- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders, or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry, and market conditions, including the current inflationary environment, lowered consumer confidence, bank failures, major geopolitical conflicts; and - the other factors described in this "Risk Factors" section.

-In recent years, the stock market in general, and the market for pharmaceutical and biotechnology companies in particular, has experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations, including recently in connection with health epidemics, bank failures, broader macroeconomic conditional and/or geopolitical instability such as that resulting from the conflict between Russia and Ukraine, which has resulted in decreased market prices, notwithstanding the lack of a fundamental change in the underlying business models or prospects of those companies.
+In recent years, the stock market in general, and the market for pharmaceutical and biotechnology companies in particular, has experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose stock is experiencing those price and volume fluctuations, including recently in connection with health epidemics, bank failures, broader macroeconomic conditional and/or geopolitical instability, which has resulted in decreased market prices, notwithstanding the lack of a fundamental change in the underlying business models or prospects of those companies.
 Broad market and industry factors may seriously affect the market price of our common stock, regardless of our actual operating performance.
-In this regard, worsening economic conditions, interest rate increases and/or other tapering policies from the government, and other adverse effects or developments relating to health epidemics or general economic environment may negatively affect the market price of a company's securities, securities class action litigation has often been brought against that company.
+In this regard, worsening economic conditions, interest rate increases and/or other tapering policies from the government, and other adverse effects or developments relating to health epidemics or general economic environment may negatively affect the market price of our common stock, regardless of our actual operating performance.
+Following periods of such volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.
 Because of the potential volatility of our stock price, we may become the target of securities litigation in the future.
 Securities litigation could result in substantial costs and divert management's attention and resources from our business.